matdombrock/life/README.md

 ![analysis gif](examples/analysis.gif)

 This analysis file takes advantage of the powerful JavaScript library [Charts.js](https://www.chartjs.org/) to graph the time (generational) domain analysis.
 All of the actual analysis is done in C++.
 This output file will run in your local browser without the need for a web server.
 Just open it with your browser of choice.
-The underlying data is exposed in the HTML file in a way that would make it easy to your data with other tools such as [Plotter](http://www.graphreader.com/plotter), [Desmos](https://www.desmos.com/calculator) or [MatLab](https://www.mathworks.com/products/matlab.html).
+The underlying data is exposed in the HTML file in a way that would make it easy analyze to your data with other tools such as [Plotter](http://www.graphreader.com/plotter), [Desmos](https://www.desmos.com/calculator) or [MatLab](https://www.mathworks.com/products/matlab.html).

 ---
 # Configuration